 If you're the mom of a picky eater, join the club.
 Here are five things only you and other moms like you will understand:

-1. Ketchup goes with everything -- From broccoli to waffles to meat, ketchup and any other dipping sauce your sweet, little dumpling will put into his mouth are your new best friend.
+From broccoli to waffles to meat, ketchup and any other dipping sauce your sweet little dumpling will put into his mouth are your new best friend.
 Without reservation, you slather that plate of stir fried rice with whatever will coax him into taking a bite and hope to find success.
 Just try not to look down because seeing a plate of perfectly tasty dinner smeared with ketchup may be enough to make you lose your own appetite!

 Living with a picky eater is (usually) only temporary, so keep fighting the good fight!
 The more opportunities you have to get at least a taste in that little mouth, the better the chances are that exposure will help down the road when the food is introduced.
 Pick your battles and don't give up.